geaz/simplyRetro-D8/README.md

 ![Shell](https://raw.githubusercontent.com/geaz/simplyRetro-D8/master/images/6.jpg)

 First insert the switch to the custom housing (take note of the orientation in the following pictures).
-If you want/need it, use a bit of glue to mount the switches.
 Then insert the led circuit.
 This will be a tight fit.
 Use a bit force if necessary (or *The Force*
 , if it helps).

 ![Shell](https://raw.githubusercontent.com/geaz/simplyRetro-D8/master/images/8.jpg)